appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 Once the Vesper Token reaches the Verification Service (VS), the token undergoes further checks to confirm its authenticity and integrity.

 Payload Verification:
-The first step for VS is to verify the Vesper Token’s signature.
+The first step for VS is to verify the Vesper Token's signature.
 This ensures that the token has not been tampered with during transit.
 Any modification to the payload will invalidate the signature, and the VS will fail the verification and MAY fail the communication.

 SD-JWT Claim Verification:
 After validating the Vesper Token, the VS looks up each of the SD-JWTs associated with the claim types included in the Vesper Token.
-Each SD-JWT contains claims made by the Claim Agents and must be verified individually.
-If the Vesper Presentation (the wrapped SD-JWTs and Receipts) are invalid, the VS will stop processing the request, ensuring that the call will not proceed and MUST notify caller via STIR error codes (i.e. 4xx) defined in {{RFC8224}}.
+Each SD-JWT contains claims made by the Claim Agents and the signature of the SD-JWT must be verified individually by the VS, using the Public Key Verification described below.
+If the Vesper Presentation (the wrapped SD-JWTs and Receipts) are invalid, the VS will stop processing the request, ensuring that the call will not proceed and MUST notify the caller via STIR error codes (i.e. 4xx) defined in {{RFC8224}}.

 Public Key Verification:
 The VS uses the public key provided as a JSON Web Key (JWK) to verify the signatures of the SD-JWTs.
-Each SD-JWT’s signature ensures that the claim data has not been altered and that the entity issuing the claim is legitimate.
+Each SD-JWT's signature ensures that the claim data has not been altered and that the entity issuing the claim is legitimate.

 ### Verification and Relying Party Actions

-Once the VS of the relying party completes verification procedures, it can reliably depend that the vesper presentation of the token or PASSporT has been signed with non-reputiation by the subject entity and that the subject entity has used the services of the claim agents that have issued and signed each of the ‘vesper’ claims contained in the parent Vesper token.
+Once the VS of the relying party completes verification procedures, it can reliably depend on the fact that the vesper presentation of the token or PASSporT has been signed with non-repudation by the subject entity and that the subject entity has used the services of the claim agents that have issued and signed each of the 'vesper' claims contained in the parent Vesper token.
 In addition, with the NA transparency receipts the relying party can also trust that a claim was made by authorized participants in the eco-system.
 The public declaration of claim information can also be verified for cases where that may be an important criteria for the trustability of that information (e.g. the corporate logo or name of a business entity).

 Traceability:
 The successful validation of the Vesper Token and its claims allows the VS to trust that the caller is who they claim to be.
-Because the responsible claim agents that validated the information about the SE is transparent, if there is any question about the validity of information comes into question, the relying party or other ecosystem or law enforcement has a direct path for investigating and questioning that responsible party or the subject entity themselves.
+Because the identity of the responsible claim agents that validated the information about the SE, and the identity of SE itself are transparent, if there is any question about the validity of information comes into question, the relying party or other ecosystem or law enforcement entity has a direct path for investigating and questioning the claim agents and the subject entity themselves.
 This direct accountability and clear lines of responsibility is a critical part of maintaining the trust in the ecosystem which the Vesper framework is very much intended to represent.
 A robust set of policies about the characteristics and definitions of the content of the claims is beyond the scope of this document, but should also be part of a specific governance or jurisdictional implementation of the Vesper framework.

 # Terminology

-Claim Agent: An entity that is either authorized or trusted in the eco-system to make claims of persona-related information and issues verifiable selectively disclosable tokens containing the vetted claim information.
+Claim Agent: An entity that is either authorized by or trusted within the eco-system to make claims of persona-related information and to issue verifiable selectively disclosable tokens containing the vetted claim information.
 A Claim Agent can be a trusted third party or a service provider that performs the vetting of persona-related information.
-Claim Agent is a role category where their are defined a set of specific claim agent types with associated claim attribute key values that are either required or optional by specification.
+Claim Agent is a role category where there are a defined a set of specific claim agent types with associated claim attribute key values that are either required or optional by specification.

 Vetting Claim Agent (VCA): The Claim Agent entity that initiates and establishes a Subject Entity into the eco-system.
-Its role is to vet a set of claims that are related to the persona like physical address, business identifiers, contact information and other identifying information.
-Generally, this information is not disclosed as part of a typical communications transaction, although nothing prevents it.
-However, it’s an important set of information to establish the existence and legal standing of a persona.
-This information is also relevant to a potential legal or policy enforcement action if that becomes required based on alleged illegal or policy violations, something the VCA would be the responsible party to facilitate.
+Its role is to vet a set of claims that identify the persona as an entity in the real world; claims that identify physical address, business identifiers, contact information and other real-world identifying information.
+Generally, this information is not disclosed as part of a typical communications transaction, although nothing prevents it from being disclosed if the SE so wishes.
+However, it's an important set of information to establish the existence and legal standing of a persona.
+This information is also relevant to a potential legal or policy enforcement action that may be required based on alleged legal or policy violations (which is something the VCA would be a responsible party to facilitate).

-Right to Use Claim Agent (RTUCA): The Claim Agent entity that generally represents an authorized provider of telephone numbers for direct assignment.
+Right to Use Claim Agent (RTUCA): The Claim Agent entity that generally represents an authorized provider of telephone numbers for direct assignment to an SE.

 Rich Call Data Claim Agent (RCDCA): The Claim Agent entity that is responsible for vetting the Rich Call Data claims and validating they represent the Subject Entity and conform to any relevant content policies for any relying eco-systems a Vesper PASSporT token may be used.

-Consent Claim Agent (CCA): The Claim Agent entity that is responsible for handling and vetting consent claims made representing different called party destination numbers toward a calling party originating telephone number.
-These could include consent to call/message for specific telephone numbers or consent to calls of various types that correspond to {{I-D.ietf-sipcore-callinfo-spam}} types of callers, or consent to call with robocalling, AI-enabled, or chatbot types of automated calling or messaging.
+Consent Claim Agent (CCA): The Claim Agent entity that is responsible for handling and vetting consent claims associated with different called party destination numbers for calls initiated by the calling party's originating telephone number.
+These could include consent to call/message for specific telephone numbers or consent to calls of various types of callers as defined in {{I-D.ietf-sipcore-callinfo-spam}}, or consent to call with robocalling, AI-enabled, or chatbot types of automated calling or messaging.

-Subject Entity (SE): An entity that is vetted by a Vetting Agent and holds the verifiable token containing the vetted information.
-The Vetting Entity can be a person or a business entity.
+Subject Entity (SE): An entity that is vetted by a Claims Agent and holds the verifiable token containing the vetted information.
+The Claims Agent can be a person or a business entity.

 Notary Agent (NA): The entity that maintains the Claim Graph and Transparency Log.
 The Notary Agent is responsible for ensuring the integrity and transparency of the claims made by the Claim Agents.
 The Notary Agent issues receipts for each claim event, which are used to verify the authenticity of the claims.
 The Notary Agent role is likely performed by a neutral party in the ecosystem.

 Vesper PASSporT or Token: A verifiable token that follows the definition of PASSporT in {{RFC8225}} created by a Subject Entity containing the presentation of disclosable claims for a specific relying party destination.
-The Vesper Token is represented as a JSON Web Token (JWT) PASSporT that contains “vesper” claims that are Selective Disclosure JWT (SD-JWT) + transparency receipts generated by the Notary Agent.
+The Vesper Token is represented as a JSON Web Token (JWT) PASSporT that contains "vesper" claims that are Selective Disclosure JWT (SD-JWT) + transparency receipts generated by the Notary Agent.

 # Vesper Achitecture